shubhamtalbar96/CS595J_Blog/README.md

 &nbsp;

+## Experiments

+The authors conduct experiments to validate the effectiveness of DIFFUSEQ on four different tasks, against six strong AR/NAR baselines.

+**Tasks and Datasets**

 ## Significant Contributions

 - The proposed __*DiffuSeq*__ as a conditional language model is trained end-to-end in a classifier-free manner.